I may have been the victim of fraud or identity theft. How can I put a fraud alert on my credit report?

 Special help for servicemembers

-Members of the military have an additional option available to them – active duty alerts, which give servicemembers protection while they are deployed overseas.
+Members of the military have an additional option available to them – active duty alerts, which give servicemembers protection while they are on active duty.
 Active duty alerts last for 12 months.

-You can also place a “freeze” on your credit report.
+You can also place a "freeze" on your credit report.
 A security freeze means that new creditors cannot access your credit report.
 Because most businesses will not open credit accounts without checking your credit report, a freeze can deter identity thieves from opening new accounts in your name.
 Be mindful that a freeze does not prevent identity thieves taking over existing accounts.
+Each state has its own rules about credit freezes and how much you pay for them.
 Learn more about security freezes.

 Continue to check your credit reports periodically, especially for the first year after you discover the identity theft, to make sure no new fraudulent activity has occurred.